Zilliqa/zilliqa-developer/devops/bucket-separation.md

 ## PERSISTENCE BUCKET CONFIGURATION

-To launch a testnet in a cluster wiht s3 support, you can specify bucket from which s3 operations will take place with the `--bucket=<bucket_name>` option in bootstrap.
+To launch a testnet in a cluster with s3 support, you can specify a bucket for s3 operations with the `--bucket=<bucket_name>` option in bootstrap.
-For now, we have 3 types of storage we use the s3 for, these all be a new `folder` in the bucket provided by the argument
+For now, we have 3 types of storage we use the s3 for, these all be a new path in the bucket provided by the argument

 *NOTE: The default bucket now is zilliqa-devnet*